sumanthrshivu/Asp.Net/StateManagement.md

 ```
  ---
  # Server-Side StateManagement
+ ### Session State :
- * **Session State** : Enables you to store and retrieve values for a user as the user navigates ASP.NET pages in a Web application.<br />
+ * Enables you to store and retrieve values for a user as the user navigates ASP.NET pages in a Web application.<br />
+ * Single-user global data.
   **a**, **InProc mode:** which stores session state in memory on the Web server.
 This is the default.<br />
    **Example : WebForm1.aspx**
 ```C#